dikshyantacharya/Chess-With-ReinforcementLearning/README.md

 ---

 ## Overview
 This project focuses on developing a Chess AI using TensorFlow within the scope of a machine learning course.
-It includes three Jupyter Notebooks and two datasets integral to the AI's training and evaluation.
-The checkmate_generator and checkmate_trainer is a tryout models to see, if the usage of the representation of the board into array into neural network can be tranied to make desire move or not.
-This turned out to be ture, so a simple AI having initially 0 knowledge of chess is being made using Deep Reinforcement Learning.
+It includes three Jupyter Notebooks (1 is in google cola, link is mentioned below) and 1 dataset integral to the AI's training and evaluation.
+The checkmate_generator.ipynb and checkmate_trainer.ipynb is a tryout models to see, if the representation of the board can be tranied into neural network  to make desire move .
+This turned out to be ture, so a simple AI having initially 0 knowledge of chess is trained using Deep Reinforcement Learning where it learns some key component of game, like importance of piece capture, pawn movement etc.

 ---